Botany

 Properties

-- Seeds considered to have toxic properties.
+- Seeds considered to have toxic properties; when cooked, edible and rich in fats and proteins.

 - Leaves considered astringent.